digiscot/digiscot-website/pages/projects/annexe-communities.md

 Delivery of eight basic digital skills training course for older residents of west Glasgow, including training and capacity building of older volunteers as peer tutors.

+Here's a new paragraph.
+We're talking about digital participation!

 ## Project milestones